List of television series canceled before airing an episode: E

 An A&E docuseries profiling the Ku Klux Klan and members seeking to break away from it.
-A&E cancelled the series on December 24, 2016 (three weeks before its scheduled premiere), amid revelations that the show's producers made monetary payments to some participants for access (there were also concerns from critics at the time that the show would glorify the all-white organization and its reactionary beliefs).
+A&E canceled the series on December 24, 2016 (three weeks before its scheduled premiere), amid revelations that the show's producers made monetary payments to some participants for access (there were also concerns from critics at the time that the show would glorify the all-white organization and its reactionary beliefs).